Resume Guidelines for Engineering and Science Positions

 1. Job Description Advice for Engineering and Science Applicants

-Engineers and Scientists can work in a variety of industry disciplines for example electrical and electronics engineering, mechanical engineering, industrial engineering or civil engineering.
-In jobs in this field include research, designing, testing, troubleshooting, and modifying, substances, materials, components and products.
-Your job duties should clearly articulate the discipline you are in as well as your industry expertise.
-To keep up with current resume trends use the SIC codes from the US Bureau of Labor Statistics to define your nice specialty.
+Engineers and Scientists can work in a variety of industry disciplines, for example, electrical and electronics engineering, mechanical engineering, industrial engineering, or civil engineering.
+In jobs in this field include research, designing, testing, troubleshooting, and modifying substances, materials, components, and products.
+Your job duties should articulate the discipline you are in as well as your industry expertise.
+To keep up with current resume trends, use the US Bureau of Labor Statistics SIC codes to define your nice specialty.

 2. Tell them about your working environment